-Renewable Energy Research Agreement with Arizona State University and Sandia National Laboratories
+Renewable energy research with Arizona State university and Sandia National Laboratories.

 “Sandia and ASU are among the nation’s leading energy research institutions, and bringing the resources and capabilities of both into one agreement will provide exciting opportunities to further the field of energy research,” said Andrew Orrell, director of Energy Technologies and Systems Solutions at Sandia.